Content performance: Key metrics, tools, and how to improve it

 When it comes to images, don’t overuse them!
 They should be relevant, but not repeat the same information your text is trying to say.
 Images should reinforce your image, not bore people.

 You know very well the importance of saying the right words in an email to your CEO, for example.
-This also applies when promoting your content on a website: if you don’t rank for relevant search terms (for your industry and target audience) on search engines, it affects your site’s visibility, traffic, and online presence.
+This also applies when promoting your content on a website: if you don’t rank for relevant search terms (for your industry and target audience) on search engines, it affects your site’s visibility, traffic, and online presence, especially within search engine results pages (SERPs), which are critical for measuring content performance and visibility.

 Low rankings result when keywords aren’t properly introduced in title tags, meta descriptions, and content.
 As a result, search engines might struggle to understand what the hell your content is about.